Wednesday, February 25th, 2009

 • works well with ropes of different diameters.

-Some of these traits are shared by other knots, but no other seems to have ‘em all.
-However, I won’t try to convince you to go with it, because I can’t even convince my own husband.
-Haha!
-Hey, whatever works for you!
+Some of these traits are shared by other knots, but no other seems to have ’em all.
+I won’t try to convince you to go with it, but it won’t hurt to give it a try, at least at home, right?

 People on a climbers’ mailing list I’m on asked about Figure 9 knot, so I made this video (1 minute 55 seconds).
 If, for whatever reason, you hate Figure 9 knot, please don’t kill the messenger.